-- DOT have committed to the Victorian Government TAKE2 climate change pledge to reduce emissions by 30 per cent over the next three years and to be carbon neutral by 2050. - DOT have started purchasing Green Power. - LED lighting has now been installed at 43 DOT sites. - Solar panels are currently installed at six DOT sites. - From July 2016 DOT were the first Victorian Government department to start offsetting all air travel emissions.
+- DOT is participating in actions to reduce emissions from its operations as part of the Whole of Government Pledge under the Climate Change Act 2017, and in line with the state wide transition to net zero emissions by 2050. - DOT has started purchasing Green Power. - LED lighting has now been installed at 43 DOT sites. - Solar panels are currently installed at six DOT sites. - From July 2016 DOT was the first Victorian Government department to start offsetting all air travel emissions.

-- Increase the number of greenhouse sources accounted in the greenhouse inventory by 2 per year until 2020; and - Reduce the Department's carbon footprint by 50 per cent by 2036.
+- Increase the number of greenhouse sources accounted in the greenhouse inventory by 2 per year until 2030; and - Reduce the Department's office and non-office related carbon footprint by 50 per cent by 2036.